Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 In addition, this enables extension towards codecs like [[!MPEGHEVC]] and
 timed metadata ingest, and ingest of subtitle and timed text streams.
 The workflow ingesting multiple media ingest streams with
-[=CMAF Ingest=] is illustrated in Diagram 4.
+[=CMAF Ingest=] is illustrated in Figure 4.
 Discussions on the early development have been documented [=fmp4git=].

- Diagram 4: CMAF ingest with multiple ingest sources
+ Figure 4: CMAF ingest with multiple ingest sources
    <figure>
 	  <img src="Images/Diagram7.png" />
    </figure>

-Diagrams 5-7 detail some of the concepts and structures.
+Figures 5-7 detail some of the concepts and structures.
-Diagram 5 shows the data format structure of the [=CMAF Track=] format bassed on  [[!ISOBMFF]] and [[!MPEGCMAF]].
+Figure 5 shows the data format structure of the [=CMAF Track=] format bassed on  [[!ISOBMFF]] and [[!MPEGCMAF]].
 In this format media samples and meta data are interleaved.
 The MovieFragmentBox [=moof=] box as specified in [[!ISOBMFF]] is used to signal the information to playback and decode properties of the samples stored in the mdat box.
 The [=ftyp=] and moov box contain the track specific information
-and can  sometimes referred  to as a [[!MPEGCMAF]] header.
+and is referred  to as a [=CMAF Header=] in [[!MPEGCMAF]].
 The combination of  [=moof=] [=mdat=] can be referred
 as a [=CMAF fragment=] or [=CMAF chunk=] or a [=CMAF segment=] depending on the structure content and the number of moof mdat structures in the addressable object.
-These CMAF Addressable media objects can be jointly referred to as [=CMAF Media object=]

-Diagram 5: [=CMAF Track=] stream:
+Figure 5: [=CMAF Track=] stream:

    <figure>
 	  <img src="Images/Diagram8.png" />
    </figure>

-Diagram 6 illustrates the synchronization model, based on the synchronization model proposed in [[!MPEGCMAF]].
+Figure 6 illustrates the synchronization model, defined in [[!MPEGCMAF]] which is re-used by this specification.
 Different bit-rate tracks and/or media streams are conveyed in separate CMAF tracks.
 By having the boundaries to the fragments time aligned for tracks comprising the